ScriptingSiren13/The-Daily-Commit/day-10/notes.md

 There are many additional components (e.g., permissions, refresh tokens, session handling, MFA, etc.) that I have not yet covered.
 For now, I studied the above subset.

----

-## Status

-Today was purely conceptual and architecture-oriented.
-I did not implement code; I only studied how these parts fit into an identity service built with FastAPI.